nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ## About this user guide

+This section details the various terminologies and notation used throughout the guide.

 ### Explanation of notation

 - User-supplied input parameters are indicated by fully capitalised field names.
 For instance, in `del mod MODULE_CODE`, you would replace `MODULE_CODE` with the module code of the module you wish to delete (e.g. `del mod CS2113T`).